NXP/ot-nxp/src/imx_rt/rt1170/README.md

 3. Border Router application with Ethernet:

 - app_name: `iwx12_spi_br_ethernet`
 - Description: The target application will be an openthread CLI running on freeRTOS and include support of the FTD (Full Thread Device) role.
-It also supports Border Rouder role over Ethernet.
+It also supports Border Rouder role over Ethernet ( use J4 ETH connector ).
 - Status: Fully supported

 How to build them ?